 The demand for online content has exploded due to the growing presence of sites that require a new dose of content every day.
 While the fees may have come down a bit for entry-level work, once you have some projects under your belt you can earn quite a lot more.

 You don’t need to be located in a physical location like an office to be able to write as a freelance writer, you can work from home and at your own pace.
-A typical writing job might get you only around $1 for every 100 words when you start, but the more experience you gain, the higher rates you can command.
+A typical writing job might get you only around $1 for every 100 words when you start (which you could theoretically write in 2.5 minutes), but the more experience you gain, the higher rates you can command.

 It’s common to be able to get rates between $3-$6 per 100 words after a couple of months, with some niches that require expert knowledge even earning rates of $10 per 100 words and upwards.